risavkarna/spring-boot-multi-package-demo/README.md

 After typing the id of an agent or an agent group, a control or group of controls are shown.<br/>
 After selecting the controls, an advanced user may still choose to specify capabilities specifically <br/>
-or, skip user interactions entirely and just provide capabilities and their schedules
+or, skip user interactions entirely and just provide capabilities and their schedules.

 **Capabilities are derived from controls and controls and controls are derived from agents.**